AckerlyXu/heima/articles/virtual-machines-linux-nodejs-deploy.md

 - Create and configure two Linux virtual machines in Azure to run the application;
 - Iterate on the application by pushing updates to the web frontend virtual machine.

-> [AZURE.NOTE]
+> [!NOTE]
 > To complete this tutorial, you need a GitHub account and a Microsoft Azure account, and the ability to use Git from a development machine.

 > If you don't have a GitHub account, you can sign up [here](https://github.com/join).

 > If you don't have a [Microsoft Azure](https://azure.microsoft.com/) account, you can sign up for a FREE trial [here](https://azure.microsoft.com/pricing/free-trial/).
 This will also lead you through the sign up process for a [Microsoft Account](http://account.microsoft.com) if you do not already have one.
-Alternatively, if you are a Visual Studio subscriber, you can [activate your MSDN benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).
+Alternatively, if you are a Visual Studio subscriber, you can [activate your MSDN benefits](https://www.azure.cn/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).

 > If you do not have git on your development machine, then if you are using a Macintosh or Windows machine, install git from [here](http://www.git-scm.com).
 If you are using Linux, install git using the mechanism most appropriate for you, such as `sudo apt-get install git`.